 (Management and Administration) Rules 2014 extract of annual return in the prescribedForm MGT-9 is annexed as Annexure-IV which forms part of this report.

-XIX.
+XVIII.
 PARTICULARS OF EMPLOYEES

-The ratio of the remuneration of each whole-time director and key managerial personnel (KMP)to the median of employees remuneration as per section 197(12) of the Companies Act 2013read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 forms part of the Board's Report.
+The ratio of the remuneration of whole-time director and key managerial personnel (KMP)to the median of employees remuneration as per section 197(12) of the Companies Act 2013read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 forms part of the Boards Report.
 However as per theprovisions of Section 136 of the Companies Act 2013 the reports and accounts are beingsent to all the members of the Company and others entitled thereto excluding theaforesaid information.
 Any member interested in obtaining such particulars may write tothe Company

 XIX.
 CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

 In line with the requirements of the Companies Act 2013 and Listing Regulations yourCompany has formulated a Policy on Related Party Transactions which is also available onthe Companys website at http://www.mpsinfotec.com/policies.htm.
 The Policy intendsto ensure that proper reporting approval and disclosure processes are in place for alltransactions between the Company and Related Parties.
 All Related Party Transactions areplaced before the Audit Committee for review and approval.
-Prior omnibus approval isobtained for Related Party Transactions which are entered in the ordinary course ofbusiness and are at Arm's Length.
-All Related Party Transactions that were enteredinto during the financial year were on an arm's length basis.
+Prior omnibus approval isobtained for Related Party Transactions which are entered in the ordinary course ofbusiness and are at Arms Length.
+All Related Party Transactions that were enteredinto during the financial year were on an arms length basis.
 There were nomaterially significant related party transactions made by the Company with PromotersDirectors Key Managerial Personnel or other designated persons which may have apotential28 conflict with the interest of the Company at large.

 None of the Directors have any material pecuniary relationships or transactions withthe Company except to the extent of their shareholding.

 Pursuant to Section 134 (3)(h) of the Companies Act 2013 and Rules made thereunderparticulars of transactions with related parties as required under section 188(1) of theCompanies Act 2013 in the prescribed Form AOC-2 is annexed herewith as Annexure-V.

 XX.
 OBLIGATION OF COMPANY UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE(PREVENTION PROHIBITION AND REDRESSAL) ACT 2013

 The Company is an equal opportunity provider and consciously strives to build a workculture that promotes the dignity of all employees.
 As required under the SexualHarassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013 andRules framed thereunder the Company has implemented a policy on prevention prohibitionand redressal of sexual harassment at the workplace.
 The Company has zero tolerance onSexual Harassment at workplace.
 During the year under review there were no cases filedpursuant to the Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013.

-XXII.
+XXI.
 CORPORATE GOVERNANCE

 Auditors of the Company regarding Compliance of conditions of Corporate Governance asstipulated under Listing Regulations.
 A Certificate of the CEO and CFO of the Company interms of Listing Regulations inter-alia confirming the correctness of the financialstatements and cash flow statements adequacy of the internal control measures andreporting of matters to the Audit Committee also forms part of Report on CorporateGovernance.

-XXIII.
+XXII.
 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 A detailed Management Discussion and Analysis Report for the year under review asstipulated under Regulation 34 of the Listing Regulations forms part of this Report asAnnexure VI.

-XXIV.
+XXIII.
 RISK MANAGEMENT POLICY